 Email us to receive a registration form for our 2017 CSA season.
 We have pickups in Wednesdays in Warrenton, Arlington, and Lorton.
 Thursday pickups are on the farm.
 See Farm shares-CSA for more information.
 Shares offer the best value and a truly seasonal farm eating experience.

 We are at Arlington Courthouse (Saturday) and Takoma Park Farmer’s Markets.
 To shop in the farm, come up Waterpenny Lane to the green barn.
 Pull into the covered area, and find the buliten board listing items for sale.
 The glass cooler will be stocked with greens and squash, with prices posted as well.
 The change box and a locked box for payment are secured to the counter.
 We operate on an honor system.
 All are welcome.
 Come Friday or Saturday afternoons after 3:00 for help finding what you’re looking for.

 The 2017 Plant Sale will be on Saturday April 29th this year.
 Come to Waterpenny Farm to fill your garden with plants from local growers, a festive Rappahannock tradition in its 16th year!
 This year we will have food from Before & After in Sperryville and music from Mudlarks!
 Here is the complete vendor list:

 Eastwoods Nursery: Japanese Maples, Gingkoes, & Dwarf Conifers

 RCHS Farm to Table Program: Student-grown plants

-Waterpenny Farm: Vegetable, Herb, and Flower plants; Farm Produce; CSA Signups
+Waterpenny Farm: Vegetable, herb, and flower plants; farm produce

 Shade Tree Metal Art: Hand crafted metal garden ornaments

 Old Rag Master Naturalists: Community-based natural resources volunteer program